 The hardest thing we’ve cut out of our diet is cheese.
 Eggs are another staple we cut out.
 But, recently we have reintroduced eggs into our diet.
 We make sure that we know where our eggs come from, and the conditions in which the chickens live.
 And, we don’t eat nearly as many as we used to.

 That’s the thing about diet – everything should be in moderation.
 Unless we’re traveling through South Asia, a vegetarian diet – let alone a vegan one – is nearly impossible to maintain.
-Refusing a meat dish from a poor family will almost definitely be .
+Refusing a meat dish from a poor family will almost definitely be taken as an insult.

 And, good luck getting by without meat and dairy in Latin American restaurants.
 Besides that, there are many excellent meat-based regional dishes that should not be missed.